 Yes.
 Unless the children are recreating with members of their own household, living unit, or Stable Bubble which includes Household Support Unit, Childcare Unit, or Children’s Extracurricular Activity Unit, children must practice social distancing while recreating.

 What sports can I play?

 You can engage in certain activities outdoors, but you should not play sports indoors or play team sports, unless done with members of your own household, living unit, or Stable Bubble.

-Sports that are permitted include but are not limited to (as long as you maintain at least six feet from anyone else and don’t share equipment):
+Sports that are permitted include but are not limited to (as long as you maintain at least six feet from anyone else and don’t share equipment except as described above):